-Nicknamed “chatterbox”, young Katrina once aspired to become a journalist.
+Taken from the Professional Development Forum: Nicknamed “chatterbox”, young Katrina once aspired to become a journalist.
 Growing up in an Asian household, she struggled with cultural expectations that made her feel different from her peers.
 But instead of shying away from it all, she decided to embrace it.
 Motivated by her grandfather’s words, Katrina pursued a career in law in order to create positive change in the world.

 Katrina is a trailblazer in so many ways, and so you cannot simply put her in a box.
 It is no wonder that, in her early 30s, Katrina became one of the youngest partners at Mallesons Stephen Jaques, now King & Wood Mallesons, one of the biggest law firms in the world.
 She has now been the Partner in Charge at their Sydney office for the past 7 years.

 In this session, Katrina will share with us interesting stories about her upbringing, her career and her advocacy work in bringing about Diversity & Inclusion in the Australian workplace.
-Watch the above video to hear Katrina’s secrets to her success, and the lessons learnt on her journey.
+Watch the above video to hear Katrina’s secrets to her success, and the lessons learned on her journey.

 Follow the Sydney Professional Development Forum (PDF)

 Professional Development Forum (PDF) was established to help diverse young professionals reach their full potential in the modern workplace: https://professionaldevelopmentforum.org/